ramonsmits/docs.particular.net/Content/Platform/Overview.md

 ### TODO: add visual of platform

-**Jump-start your system design and development with [ServiceMatrix](http://particular.net/ServiceMatrix)**:
+#### Jump-start your system design and development with [ServiceMatrix](http://particular.net/ServiceMatrix):

 ServiceMatrix allows you to generate a fully functional skeleton of your distributed application in a matter of minutes.
 Dramatically reducing the learning curve, POC effort and time-to-market.

-**Track, analyze and monitor your system's runtime behavior using [ServiceInsight](http://particular.net/ServiceInsight)**: everything you want and need to know about your application.
+#### Track, analyze and monitor your system's runtime behavior using [ServiceInsight](http://particular.net/ServiceInsight):

+Everything you want and need to know about your application.
 Clearly displayed and visualized, immediately available and up-to-date.
 Whether it is in development, testing or production - providing you with the information you must have.

-**Monitor your system using [ServicePulse](http://particular.net/ServicePulse)**:
+#### Monitor your system using [ServicePulse](http://particular.net/ServicePulse):

 A real-time monitoring web application that is custom tailored to fit distributed applications in general, and your specific needs in particular.

-**Customize the Particular Software platform to fit your needs and requirements**:
+#### Customize the Particular Software platform to fit your needs and requirements:

 Use the variety of extensibility and customization options provided by each of the products and the Particular Software Platform as a whole.
 Backed by a community of dedicated experts, developers, consultants, trainers, years of experience and wide adoption.